truenas/documentation/static/includes/apps/InstallWizardSettingsOverview.md

 The installation wizard configuration sections vary by application, with some including more configuration areas than others.
 Click **Install** to review settings ahead of time to check for required settings.
-Click **Discover** on the breadcrumb at the top of the installation wizard to exiting the screen without saving and until you are ready return and configure the app settings.
+Click **Discover** on the breadcrumb at the top of the installation wizard to exit the screen without saving and until you are ready return and configure the app settings.

 All apps in the **stable** train, some **community** train apps, and all apps in the **enterprise** train generally include these basic setting sections: